chrisckc/RFController/README.md

 The purpose of the project is to control cheap wireless receiver devices such as mains switching socket adapters, light switches and doorbells etc. Signals from transmitting devices such as doorbell buttons and sensors etc. can also be monitored.

-Commands can be sent to the serial port to replay previously captured pulse trains for controlling each device.
+Commands can be sent to the serial port to replay previously captured and stored pulse trains for controlling each device.
-Commands are outputted on the serial port when the hard-coded pulse trains are detected.
+Commands are outputted on the serial port when pulse trains are received and matched against any stored pulse trains.
 This allows a device such as a Raspberry Pi to be connected to provide a web interface using NodeRed for example.

 ## Why